b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 **Example 2**

 Let's say a person named Peter lives in Poland.
-Peter approaches the famous IQ test in one of our universities.
+Peter approaches the famous IQ test conducted at one of our universities.
 He read on the internet that there are different [intelligence scales](https://en.wikipedia.org/wiki/Intelligence_quotient#Current_tests) used throughout the world.
 His score is 125.
 The standard deviation is 24.
 Is his score high, does it indicate he is gifted (a genius level intellect)?
 Well, in